Concrete stain is a versatile colored concrete material. It can be used on both old and new slabs, whether it is in an indoor or outdoor setting.

-The package should mention if the stain is for indoor use only or for both indoor or outdoor surfaces.
+- The package should mention if the stain is for indoor use only or for both indoor or outdoor surfaces.
 Often, indoor types of stains contain less VOC, thus, do not emit a strong odor and won’t cause irritation to skin and eyes.

-Staining indoors requires a lot of preparation.
+- Staining indoors requires a lot of preparation.
 Because stains get absorbed easily, it is important to cover the walls and other items nearby so that stain splatters won’t get to them.

 - You can choose from concrete acid stain and water-based stain.
 One of the influential factors to help you choose which type to use is the look you are trying to achieve.
 If you want a stone or leather-like look on your floor, an acid stain can achieve that.
 If you want consistent colors or if you are planning a specific pattern on the floor, a water-based stain is an ideal choice.

-You must check your floor for moisture.
+- You must check your floor for moisture.
 It is common for indoor concrete to emit moisture.
 This will affect the staining process so it must first be checked and resolved before you can begin the staining process.

 Must-Do for Indoor Stained Concrete

 Although the set-up is indoors, it is still important to use a sealer on top of the stain.
 This will serve as a protective barrier against spills, dust, and other elements that could damage the floor and affect the color of the stain.

-Stained concrete can make it a lot more interesting and presentable so that you won’t have to put up with the plain gray appearance of raw concrete.
-As long as you consider the factors mentioned above, you can rest assured that your stained indoor floors will be one of the best investments you will ever make.
+Stained concrete can make your indoor floors a lot more interesting and presentable so that you won’t have to put up with the plain gray appearance of raw concrete.
+As long as you consider the factors mentioned above, you can rest assured that your stained indoor concrete floors will be one of the best investments you will ever make.